 Its current focus is on Southern California, where Jimboy’s recently opened in Anaheim, the second shop for Orange County.
 According to CEO Bob Anderson, 20 more locations are in the works for California’s sunnier half.
 Next?
-Hopefully a long-awaited break into the Bay Area.
+Hopefully, a long-awaited break into the Bay Area.

 A recent addition to the Jimboy’s team, Anderson arrived with a track record of launching emerging restaurant brands.
 Jimboy’s presented a slightly different challenge: “reemergence as a brand,” in Anderson’s words.
 But his efforts have already paid off.
 The Woodland location’s sales more than doubled in the months after its rebranding last fall.

 Long-term, Anderson said, he wants to open 100 new Jimboy’s Tacos locations within three years.
 He also wants to enhance the catering program and expand the beverage lineup.
-And, just a couple of months ago, Jimboy’s launched an app as well for online ordering.
+And, just a few months ago, Jimboy’s launched an app as well for online ordering.
 Finally, this retro brand is meeting current technology.

 Karen eats Jimboy’s all the time, as does the rest of the family.
-It’s what’s around, it’s what they like and, after watching her parents also eat Jimboy’s constantly and thrive well into their 90s, she says she’s not terribly concerned about the health impacts of a fast-food diet.
+It’s what’s around, it’s what they like, and, after watching her parents also eat Jimboy’s constantly and thrive well into their 90s, she says she’s not terribly concerned about the health impacts of a fast-food diet.

 “I think sometimes there’s a perception about food that maybe isn’t as accurate as we think it is,” she said.